These Cinnamon Toast Crunch Macarons are such a cute and yummy dessert idea! They’re simple, sweet, and perfect for parties and get togethers!

 Cinnamon Toast Crunch Macarons

-- 95 grams egg whites (close to 3 large egg whites)
+- 95 grams egg whites about 3 lg egg whites

 - 200 grams powdered sugar